damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 *To reference this guideline, you can follow the guideline and then fill the tempalte in each section in your own Project's readme.*

 *You can even download this template and upload it on the platform of your choice.
-This can be useed as a base for your documentation.*
+This can be used as a base for your documentation.*

 *What are the specific knowledge prerequisite a maker should have in order to create his own documentation based on this project?*